Pictorial Memories of Ardersier

 George went on to say:

-"It is now down to members of the public to show their support which of course will be very welcome.
-The book makes an ideal Christmas present and I have received a number of enquiries from previous residents of Ardersier who are now living overseas.
+“It is now down to members of the public to show their support which of course will be very welcome.
+The book makes an ideal Christmas present and copies have been sold all over the world to previous residents of Ardersier who are now living overseas.
 If anyone has any difficulty in getting a copy the publication is available for direct purchase online from the Ardersier History website:

 or by email contact via: gwgrant@tiscali.co.uk

-Stop Press - Six Thousand Five Hundred £Pounds Raised So far
+Stop Press – Thousand’s of £Pounds Raised So far

 Please click for donation details and full story